krungkualalumpur/Enum-Automation/README.md

 # Enum-Automation
+A handy tool to create custom luau enumerations!
 Setup the hierarchy of the enumeration under the json file named "input.json"

 Run the script in command, preferrably using bash, by typing: